ernestdpeterson/cookieSnake/README.md

 ### Don't hit the edge or your own tail.
 ### :sunglasses: Enjoy.

-## Issues
+## Issues:

-This is not for mobile devices.
+This game is not for mobile devices.